 Child Custody Battles in Arizona – A Complete Guide

 Child custody laws in Arizona are similar to those across the country.
 In Flagstaff, Arizona, establishing a child custody agreement can take anywhere from several months up to a year (or longer).
-The details of each child custody case will determine how long it takes to establish a custody agreement.
+The details of each child custody, including whether the parents are married, or not, or divorced, case will determine how long it takes to establish a custody agreement.
 One of the most significant factors that will influence the time it takes to reach an agreement is the ability and willingness of each parent to work together.

-When one or both parents cannot agree on a legal and physical custody arrangement in Arizona, it is considered a contested proceeding.
+When one or both parents get a divorce or separate and cannot agree on a legal and physical guardianship arrangement in Arizona, it is considered a contested proceeding.
 It may require one or more evidentiary hearings or a trial.
 If you’re looking for a child custody lawyer to assist with your Arizona child custody case, it can be helpful to learn about the legal process so you can better understand what to expect and what will be required of you.
 Though every case is different, gathering as much information upfront can help you prepare yourself and your child for the process that lies ahead.

 Different Types of Custody

-In Arizona, child custody is split into two different categories that encompass what most people mean when they talk about child custody:
+Arizona child custody is split into two different categories that encompass what most people mean when they talk about the child’s guardian:

 Legal decision-making: Legal decision-making in Arizona describes what most people mean when they refer to legal custody.
 Legal decision-making authority includes decisions about medical care, religious decisions, and other decisions that may substantially affect a child’s physical appearance.